resolve-accept-language/resolve-accept-language/V1-TO-V2-UPGRADE-GUIDE.md

 2. The `getBestMatch` API has been renamed to `getMatch`.
 3. All other methods (e.g., `hasMatch`, `bestMatchIsLocaleBased`) were replaced by `getMatchType` which returns a `MATCH_TYPES` enum.

-Here is a before/after comparison that will explain the changes:
+Here is a before/after comparison that will illustrate the changes:

 ### Before